Bija, India: History

 This village was founded by Sardar Nachattar Singh Khattra.
 He was the wealthiest person of the area and the most prominent businessman of Punjab at that time.
 Khattra's business expanded from Northern India all the way to Eastern India.

-During the colonial British Raj, Sardar Nachattar Singh built a Haveli (palace) in the village of Khattra, which still stands to this day.
-Often during Sardar Nachattar Singh's visits to Khattra village, he used to meet the British colonial Governors of the area.
+During the British Raj, Sardar Nachattar Singh built a Haveli (palace) in the village of Khattra, which still stands to this day.
+Often during Sardar Nachattar Singh's visits to Khattra village, he used to meet the local governors of the area.
 Khattra is situated near Gurdwara Karamsar Rara Sahib or Gurdwara Rara Sahib.
 This village was transformed from simple Rara to Rara Sahib due to the visit by the sixth Sikh Guru, Guru Hargobind Ji.

 Nachattar's business interests varied from a brewery to Brick Mines, Land and Transportation.

 Even to this date Khattra Buses are seen on the roads of Punjab and still has 60% of transportation hold in the state of Punjab.

-During the colonial British Raj era, Bija was the capital of Bija State, one of several princely states of the Punjab Hills, in the charge of the Punjab States Agency.
+During the Raj era, Bija was the capital of Bija State, one of several princely states of the Punjab Hills, in the charge of the Punjab States Agency.